Dog Adoption Day - project of fourth graders Venture By Galit Zamler

 To attract the attention of school children to the stand, the young entrepreneurs played a trumpet they brought with them.

-Taking the project into action - Dog Adoption Day at school Mordei HaGeta'ot
+Taking the project into action - Children adopt dogs at Mordei HaGeta'ot school

 On Friday, -1.6.2012, the entrepreneurial team arrived, and the participants' of Entrepreneurship for Kids Program early in the morning before students arrived at school.